vrn-sh/erp/README.md

 # go to the `api` directory and set the .env appropriately
 cd api && cp .env-dist .env

+# if you just use the basic .env, you will need to add voron.lan to your hosts file
+#
+# Please note this step is optionnal (and only to run locally)
+sudo echo "127.0.0.1   voron.lan" >> /etc/hosts

 # add your own secrets, domain name, etc ...
 vim .env